 BIRD189.3 was created to correct a Param example, and to change “filename” to “base name” in the .ims file rules, for consistency with BIRD186.

+BIRD189.4 was created to update the file name rules for compliance with the new terminology defined in BIRD186.3.
+Minor editorial corrections were made.
+A comment line was added under the [Interconnect Model Set Selector] keyword.

 PROPOSED CHANGES: